The Man's Best Friend Dog Food Review: Tested & Evaluated 2023

 The rest of the ingredient list has nice ingredients and no weird additives.
 We’ll get into the nitty-gritty below, but we’re giving Man’s Best 4 out of 5 in this category.
 Our only complaint is about the relatively high percentage of tapioca in the mix, but other than that it’s pretty clean.

 This brand offers 6 different kibble recipes, and all of them have protein as the first ingredient.
 The recipes include animal protein in meal form.
 According to the AAFCO, meals are rendered forms of animal meat that have been cooked and ground to make a high-protein, concentrated version of regular meat.

 Chicken and lamb meal, the ingredients used in most of Man’s Best recipes, are a great source of high-quality protein that can be easily absorbed by your dog’s body.

 As we’ve mentioned before, this kibble boasts 33% guaranteed crude protein, which is above the minimum 18% prescribed by the AAFCO.
 Of course, not all of this protein comes from animal sources: as legumes, field peas are high in vegetable protein and we can assume they have bumped up the percentage slightly.

 We also appreciate the addition of chicken fat as a lipid, instead of regular soybean oil.
 Chicken fat is a healthy fat source and has a few extra micronutrients to round up your dog’s diet.

 It would have been nice to see more animal sources and internal organs could have boosted the micronutrient profile, but this is a respectable composition for a kibble.
-We’re giving Man’s Best 3 out of 5 in this category.
+Our team agreed to give Man’s Best 3 out of 5 in this category.